projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 ansible_sudo_pass: MY_SUDO_PASS
 ```

 That is, since Ansible is going to be logging into hosts using a user with sudo, I need to give it that user and its password.
 The rest of the defaults work pretty well for a demo cluster, so I'm going to accept them.
-The main reason one would change anything is to change the various networks in order to avoid conflicting with your local network, but I've already avoided that with a private router.
+The main reason one would change anything would be to change the various networks in order to avoid conflicting with your local network, but I've already avoided that with a private router.

 Now, I can run Ansible: